-Have Scottish roots?
-You’ll first need to identify your immigrant ancestor and his network in US records—and learn when he arrived and the name of his hometown in Scotland.
-But once you have that information, you can turn your search to records in the home country.
+If you have Scottish roots, then Scottish Civil Records are a great genealogy resource.
+Before you can use them, you’ll first need to identify your immigrant ancestor and his network in US records and learn when he arrived and the name of his hometown in Scotland.
+Once once you have that information, you can turn your search to records in the home country.
 Then you’ll discover the people, places and events that marked your ancestor’s life in Scotland.
-Scottish civil records are among the most useful.

 In the 19th century, Scotland’s lack of consistent birth records became problematic.
 It was difficult for lawyers to prove inheritance cases and for factories to show they weren’t hiring underage employees.
 To remedy this, Parliament passed the Registration of Births, Deaths, and Marriages (Scotland) Act in 1854.
 The law, which took effect Jan.
 1, 1855, made registration of births, marriages and deaths free and compulsory, while leveling fines for registering these events late.